FireEnjin/CLI/README.md

 This command will walk you through setting up a new project.

+**prerender**

+This command will prerender files using Handlebars templates into web directory

 **presets**

 This command will compile all of your presets into a javascript file.